MatthewMeade/CaffeineTracker/prompt_plan.md

 **Instructions for the AI Coder:**
 Your task is to create the infinite scrolling log.
-1. On the History page (or a dedicated log component within it):
+1. On the History page:
-    * Fetch initial data from `GET /api/entries/history` (Prompt 17).
+    * Use the `entries.list` tRPC query to fetch initial data.
-    * Display entries grouped by day, with daily separators/headings (e.g., "June 1, 2025").
+    * Display entries grouped by day.
-    * Each entry should show `drink_name` (if applicable), `amount (mg)`, and `time`.
 2.  **Infinite Scrolling Logic:**
-    * Implement infinite scroll (e.g., using `IntersectionObserver` or a library).
+    * Use a library like `react-intersection-observer`.
-    * When the user scrolls near the bottom, fetch the next page of data from `GET /api/entries/history` using `offset` and `limit`, and append to the list.
+    * When the user scrolls near the bottom, use the `fetchNextPage` function provided by React Query's `useInfiniteQuery` hook with the `entries.list` procedure.
-    * Use the `has_more` flag from the API to stop fetching.
+    * Use the `has_more` flag from the procedure to stop fetching.
-3. Include placeholders for editing/deleting entries from this list.
+3. Include placeholders for editing/deleting entries.
 4. Write component tests:
-    * Test initial data load and display, including daily separators.
+    * Test initial data load and display.
-    * Test infinite scroll mechanism: mock scroll events, verify API call for next page, and append new data (mock API).
+    * Test infinite scroll mechanism: mock scroll events, verify `fetchNextPage` is called, and append new data (mock tRPC client).
     * Test correct handling of `has_more` flag.

 ---

 ## Prompt 27: Frontend - Entry Management (Edit/Delete in Daily and History Views)

-**Objective:** Implement UI and logic for editing and deleting caffeine entries from both the Daily View and Full Log History.
+**Objective:** Implement UI and logic for editing and deleting caffeine entries.
 **Addresses:** `spec.md` Section 2.1 (Entry Management).

 **Instructions for the AI Coder:**
 Your task is to add edit/delete functionality to entry items.
-1.  **Edit Functionality (for Entry Item Components):**
+1.  **Edit Functionality:**
-    * Add an "Edit" button/icon to entry display components.
+    * Add an "Edit" button to entry display components.
-    * Clicking "Edit" should open a modal or an inline form pre-filled with the entry's data (`caffeine_mg`, `consumed_at`).
+    * Clicking "Edit" should open a modal or inline form pre-filled with entry data.
-    * Allow modification of `caffeine_mg` and `consumed_at`.
-    * On submit, call `PUT /api/entries/:id` (Prompt 15).
+    * On submit, call the `entries.update` tRPC mutation.
-    * Update UI optimistically or on success.
-Refresh relevant daily totals.
+    * Update UI optimistically or on success, and invalidate relevant queries to refresh totals.
-2.  **Delete Functionality (for Entry Item Components):**
+2.  **Delete Functionality:**
-    * Add a "Delete" button/icon.
-    * On click, show a confirmation dialog.
+    * Add a "Delete" button/icon with a confirmation dialog.
-    * If confirmed, call `DELETE /api/entries/:id` (Prompt 16).
+    * If confirmed, call the `entries.delete` tRPC mutation.
-    * Update UI: remove the entry and refresh totals.
+    * Update UI: remove the entry and invalidate queries to refresh totals.
-3. Ensure state management correctly reflects changes across the application.
+3. Ensure React Query state management correctly reflects changes.
 4. Write component tests for both edit and delete:
-    * Test rendering of edit/delete buttons.
-    * Test opening/rendering of the edit form/modal.
+    * Test rendering of edit/delete buttons and the edit form.
-    * Test submitting the edit form (mock API) and UI update.
+    * Test submitting the edit form (mock tRPC client) and UI update.
-    * Test delete confirmation and API call (mock API) and UI update.
+    * Test delete confirmation and API call (mock tRPC client) and UI update.

 ---